nkoster/training/nodejs/monitor/README.md

 See result: browse to [http://localhost:8000](http://localhost:8000)

 Data that comes in via 21000 is broadcasted _directly_ to every connected WebSocket client, into the 'ws' object in  `public/index.html`!
 No polling or whatever, just non-blocking i/o in an event loop.

+# Gulp

+For ease of development, I've included a small Gulp set-up:

+    gulp watch:js